Finite group characters on free resolutions: Introduction

 \section{Introduction}

-Let $\Bbbk$ be a field and let $R$ be a polynomial ring over $\Bbbk$ with a positive $\mathbb{Z}^r$-grading in the sense of \cite[Definition 4.2.4]{MR2159476}.
+Let $\Bbbk$ be a field and let $R$ be a polynomial ring over $\Bbbk$ with a positive $\mathbb{Z}^r$-grading\footnote{This assumption includes many multigradings of interest in algebra and geometry.
+If preferred, the reader may safely assume to be working with a standard grading.} in the sense of \cite[Definition 4.2.4]{MR2159476}.
 The Betti numbers of a finitely generated graded $R$-module $M$ are the integers

 for $i\in \mathbb{N}$ with $i\leqslant \dim R$ and $j\in \mathbb{Z}^r$.
 It is well understood that Betti numbers encode many interesting algebraic and geometric properties of $M$ (see \cite{MR1322960,MR2103875}).